basedrhys/I2K-Tutorial/1-introduction_setup.md

 ## Add GPU Support

 The GPU additions needs CUDA Toolkit (10.0, 10.1, or 10.2) and corresponding appropriate cuDNN library to be installed on your machine.
-Nvidia provides some good installation instructions:
+Unfortunately, CUDA is the only way to use GPU acceleration with **WekaDeeplearning4j** and most Mac computers use AMD graphics cards; because of this, only Linux and Windows machines can use GPU acceleration.
+For valid operating systems, Nvidia provides some good installation instructions:

 ### CUDA Toolkit
 - [Linux](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)